akif-122/akif-122/README.md

 Assalam u alaikum!
 My Name is 'Akif Ullah', from Pakistan.
-I am a 'Web Designer' with 6 moth experience.
+I am a 'Web Designer' with 6 moths of experience.
 I can make Professional web designing layout.
 My Skills:
 HTML, CSS, BOOTSTRAP and JavaScript.